nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a supplier: `add_supplier` / `add_s`

-Adds a supplier to the supplier list.
+Adds a supplier to the list of suppliers.

 Syntax: `add_supplier n/NAME p/PHONE_NUMBER e/EMAIL [t/TAG]…​`

-* A supplier can have any number of tags (including 0)
+* A supplier can have any number of tags (including 0).

 Examples:
 * `add_supplier n/John Doe p/98765432 e/johnd@example.com a/John Street`